jooola/markdown-to-pdf/README.md

 # [Markdown to PDF](https://atom.io/packages/markdown-to-pdf)

+> This package isn't maintained anymore, please considere using the [original package](https://github.com/travs/markdown-pdf).
+I'm not using Atom anymore.
+Feel free to ask if you're interrested in the package namespace.

 Atom package that convert markdown to pdf on the fly.

 This package is baseb on the previous [Markdown to PDF package](https://github.com/travs/markdown-pdf) maintained by [travs](https://github.com/travs).